 Compensatory mitigation would be required if this alternative is implemented and would be similar to the mitigation described above for Alternative 1.
 The amount of mitigation required would likely be less because impacts to waters of the U.S. are less under this alternative.

-Impacts to potential waters of the U.S. for this design alternative would total approximately 46 acres, approximately 14 acres less than Alternative 1.
+Impacts to potential waters of the U.S. for Alternative 2 would total approximately 77 acres, approximately 13.5 acres less than Alternative 1.